-Boundary Theme Representations Natural England Commentary We would respectfully therefore ask that the same treatment is given to the Helen Arkell site to the far east of the proposed extension area A24, on the very edge of the proposed extension and that this site, having received planning permission for housing development, should therefore also be deleted from the proposed boundary extension if proposed extension area A24 of Fig 29b is to be included in the AONB.
-Excluding this part of A24 will not lead to fragmentation of the AONB as the site lies on the very edge of the proposed extension.
-We have included an extract from A24 with the Helen Arkell site highlighted in red together with a copy of planning permission WA/2022/02941.'
-Inclusion of small strip of land between South Downs National Park and Boundary Road ANON-VUXE-WM52-K 'The cross-hatched boundary in the north-west corner of the proposed area for inclusion for AONB status appears to stop at Boundary Road and does not extend to the west of Boundary Road up to the edge of Alice Holt Forest.
+Boundary Theme Representation Natural England Commentary the junction of The Long Road and Summerfield Lane.
+The second favoured a more extensive boundary to include the woods of Frensham Vale, just north of Edgeborough School, (from 'The Long Road/Frensham Heights road junction to Gong Hill').
+On balance, Natural England considers it is appropriate to extend the boundary to include the settlement of Shortfield Common and Millbridge.
+Conclusion Minor addition to include land north of Broomfield Lane, following the rear of properties and the public right of way to the east and including the settlements of Shortfield Common and Millbridge in their entirety.
+(Addition 24 - Refer to Figure 29a) Inclusion of small strip of land between South Downs National Park and Boundary Road ANON-VUXE-WM52-K 'The cross-hatched boundary in the north-west corner of the proposed area for inclusion for AONB status appears to stop at Boundary Road and does not extend to the west of Boundary Road up to the edge of Alice Holt Forest.
 There was a recent planning application for a Gypsy/Traveler site to the west of Boundary Road and north of its junction with West End Lane which was rejected and it's pleasing to note that that is included in the cross-hatched area for inclusion for AONB status.
 But my concern is that there remains land north of that up to the first house on the approach to Rowledge, which does not appear to have been included in the proposed cross-hatched designation.
-To prevent possible development between Boundary Road and Alice Commentary NE notes that this respondent has referred to the Candidate Area map and not the proposed boundary map in submitting their response.
+To prevent possible development between Boundary Road and Alice Holt Forest, it would seem to make sense to include that land within the AONB boundary.'
+Commentary NE notes that this respondent has referred to the Candidate Area map and not the proposed boundary map in submitting their response.
 The proposed boundary extension includes a significant part of the area they wish to see included.
 Conclusion No change.